All Day DevOps: The World's Largest DevOps Conference

 The All Day DevOps Conference is organized by advocates in the DevOps/DevSecOps community.
 We are working together to deliver a diversity of sessions and speakers from all over the world to show practical usage and technical solutions of DevOps in small and large enterprises.

 Important note before you begin your submission process.

-We love our marketing, consulting and sales teams.
-However, we have a strictly enforced "No Vendor" policy on speaker submissions.
-This includes companies providing technology tools, services and consulting.
-Submissions from vendors will not be considered and will immediately be rejected.
+We love marketing, consulting and sales folks in the DevOps community.
+However, All Day DevOps strictly enforces a “No Vendor Pitch” policy on speaking submissions.
+This includes companies providing technology tools, promoting free “open source tool” topics as veiled vendor stories, services and consulting.
+Submissions from vendors discussing their own products, open source, or services will not be considered and will immediately be rejected.

 In your submission, please specify which track you are applying for.

 Submissions should include the most appropriate track, although the organizers reserve the right to move presentations into other tracks at their discretion.
 We are looking for DevOps practitioners who want to tell their story.
 Make sure you understand the speaker guidelines and read through the conference tracks before submitting your session.